ndawinata/web-simpel/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm install -g serve`

+intall serve for running production mode

+### `serve -s build`
+or
+### `serve -s build -l 4000`

+command shown above will serve your static site on the port 5000.
+Like many of serve’s internal settings, the port can be adjusted using the `-l` or `--listen` flags

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**